yasboyman/Twitter-Search/README.md

 1) cd into PoleStar and run yarn or npm install.
 Then run yarn start or npm start
 2) cd into server,  Then run node server.js
-3) Open http://localhost:3000 and begin creating a todo list.
+3) Open http://localhost:3000 and begin searching your favourite people using their twiiter handle.